acruzgarcia/OMIEData/README.md

 [3248 rows x 26 columns]
 ```

-You can filter the data-frame to have only the spanish price:
+You can filter the data-frame to have only the spanish price, and then plot

 ```python
 # Just spanish prices